Kerry Stacey

-Kerry Stacey (born in 1977) is an English actress who is best known for playing Toni Daggert in ITV's Emmerdale.
+Kerry Stacey (born 1977) is an English actress who is best known for playing Toni Daggert in ITV's Emmerdale.

 Stacey has had a role on BBC1's Doctors, she commented "I play a character whose sister has committed suicide and she is reeling from that.
 She's very mixed up about the suicide.
 She's quite a dark character,".